kawaicheung/book-on-naming-things/manuscript/0_C_NamingIntoObjects.md

 If you develop applications today, you probably use some flavor of a model-view-controller (MVC) framework.
 The gist of any deriviative of this framework is to separate data from business logic and presentation.

-I often see examples where these hard lines are blurred--logic creeps into the presentation layer.
+I often see examples where these hard lines are blurred.
+Logic creeps into the presentation layer.
 I have the habit of doing this myself.
 Take this simple case.
+(Change this part above to be more generic -- doesn't really have to be MVC).

 I have a `User` class that stores a `Person` class that holds a person's first name, last name, and their account role.